alejandralopezgalan/Adventure-Works-Sales-Analysis/README.md

 The following columns were selected from the `FactInternetSales` table to support performance analysis:
 `ProductKey`, `OrderDateKey`, `DueDateKey`, `ShipDateKey`, `CustomerKey`, `SalesTerritoryKey`, `OrderQuantity`, `UnitPrice`, `ProductStandardCost` (renamed as `Cost`), and `OrderDate`.
 Several calculated fields were added to enrich the dataset:
-- `TotalRevenue`: Defined as `OrderQuantity * UnitPrice`, this measure was used to calculate gross sales revenue.
+- `TotalRevenue`.
+Defined as `OrderQuantity * UnitPrice`, this measure was used to calculate gross sales revenue.
 It was formatted as a Currency-type variable.
 - Cost of Goods Sold (`COGS`): Calculated using `OrderQuantity * Cost`, this metric estimates product-level expenditure.
 It was also formatted as a Currency-type variable.
-- `TotalProfit`: Computed with the formula `TotalRevenue – COGS`, representing net profit per transaction.
+- `TotalProfit`.
+Computed with the formula `TotalRevenue – COGS`, representing net profit per transaction.
 This field was formatted as Currency.
-- `Product Price Type`: A conditional text field categorising products based on unit price, if UnitPrice ≤ 150 then "Less Expensive", else "Expensive".
+- `Product Price Type`.
+A conditional text field categorising products based on unit price, if UnitPrice ≤ 150 then "Less Expensive", else "Expensive".
 It was formatted as a Text-type variable to enable segmentation.

 #### DimCustomer
 The following columns were retained from the `DimCustomer` table to support performance analysis:
 `CustomerKey`,	`GeographyKey`,	`CustomerAlternateKey`,	`BirthDate`,	and `Gender`.
 Additional calculated fields were introduced to enhance segmentation and demographic insights:
-- `Full Name`: Created by combining the `FirstName` and `LastName` fields into a single text variable
+- `Full Name`.
+Created by combining the `FirstName` and `LastName` fields into a single text variable
-- `Customer Age`: - Derived using a Power Query formula to calculate the customer’s age based on their `BirthDate`
+- `Customer Age`.
+Derived using a Power Query formula to calculate the customer’s age based on their `BirthDate`
 ```
 = Table.AddColumn(#"Choose Column", "Customer Age", each
   let